Today's Articles

 The Perkins Escapee Case, a story

-Slaves brought into California before her admission into the union passed the California Fugitive Labor Act, April 15th, 1852.
+Slaves brought into California before her admission into the union passed the California Fugitive Labor Act, on April 15th, 1852.
 Before statehood, slavery was abolished throughout the (then) Mexican Republic in 1829.

 New Poem Each Day